affan-wondercrafts/video-downloader/README.md

 ## Notes

 - This is a basic implementation and may require updates as social media platforms change their structures.
-- Some platforms may have anti-scraping measures that could prevent downloads.
 - Always respect copyright and terms of service when downloading content.